sampsyo/cs6120/content/blog/2019-11-21-transmeta.md

 When Tcached code hits an exception, the CMS issues a rollback instruction to restore architectural state to a previous checkpoint and tries interpreting the region instead.
 If the exception goes away, CMS assumes it was due to reordering.
-Otherwise it is a genuine x86 instruction and gets propogated up to the program.
+Otherwise it is a genuine x86 exception and gets propogated up to the program.

 Interrupts work similarly to exceptions, but CMS does not try retranslating the